Watts Cemetery Chapel: History

 The graves display sayings influenced by the Arts and Crafts movement, including "The Morning Stars Sang Together" and, inside the chapel, "Their hope is full of immortality but the souls of the righteous are in the hands of God."

 Both Wattses have memorials in the "cloister" a few yards from the chapel, and a number of the memorials throughout the small cemetery use unglazed terracotta, even from dates after the Compton Pottery closed in the 1950s.
-Members of the Huxley family, including Julia Huxley and her son Aldous Huxley, are buried within the cemetery.
+Members of the Huxley family, including Julia Huxley and her sons Aldous Huxley and Julian Huxley are buried within the cemetery.

 The chapel is open Monday to Friday: 8am – 5pm, Saturday to Sunday and bank holidays: 10am – 5:30pm and is managed by the nearby Watts Gallery, celebrating the architect and her husband.
 There is no charge.